hmltnbrn/classroom-library/README.md

     npm install
     ```

 6. Open **server/config.js** and edit the databaseURL to be accurate.
 For a production server, you will want to set the environment variable (on Heroku, use config vars).
-If you're deploying on a web server, add **?ssl=true** to the end of the URL.
+If you're deploying on a web server, add **?ssl=true** to the end of the URL (unless using config vars).

 7. Type and run the command below to build the Webpack files: